-- Ensure that your spouse is taken care of at a time in their life when they’re biggest earning years are behind them.
+- Ensure your spouse is taken care of at a time in their life when their biggest earning years are behind them.

-- Pay fees that are typically due on death and can be significant (like taxes on RSPs, probate costs, and funeral and burial expenses, for example) ensuring that the estate itself is left fully intact for the intended beneficiary.
+- Pay fees that are typically due on death and can be significant (like taxes, probate costs, and funeral and burial expenses, for example) ensuring that the estate is left fully intact for the intended beneficiary.

 - Leave a legacy to a favoured charity.

 Life insurance at any age